chris-backes/travel-optimizer/README.md

 ### Fetch Requests

 Multiple API requests are made in the code in order to display the content.
 There is first a request to the city to grab its latitude and longitude .
 The lat and lon initiate another API request for attractions in the area.
 A third API request is initiated to displayed information when an attraction is clicked.
 There is a separate update of the Map at the bottom, utilizes a function declared in the mapbox library.

+## Citations:
+Poritons of this code were provided by the API's we utilized in our project.
+Portions may have been modified.
+Instances of borrowing code from external sources have been marked as such in the JavaScript.